teixeirazeus/Reconstruction-of-frescoes-by-sequential-layers-of-feature-extraction/README.md

-# Reconstruction of frescoes by sequential layers of feature-extraction
+# Reconstruction of frescoes by sequential layers of feature extraction